 Critical issues of media, culture and creative cities

-We also use a comparative approach, in part to better clarify local and regional dynamics.
-Questions we will ask include: how do cities use media and culture to tell a story?
-What are challenges and resources available to media and creative professionals in different locations?
+Topics include cultural identity and representation, soft power, narrative, globalization, media industries, creativity, fandom, and surveillance.
+We also use a comparative approach, in part to clarify local and regional dynamics.
 Through various case studies and guest speakers, we will evaluate issues that inspire yet may also impede professionals in urban media and creative industries.
 Class discussion is an important part of this course.

 Course learning outcomes